 The Castor Bay Water Treatment Works was a very high profile and prestigious project for NI Water, requiring a contractor with considerable expertise and experience in this sector.

-Working in the water industry requires a very highly skilled staff.
+Working in the water industry requires very highly skilled staff.
 Health and safety concerns are of paramount importance.
-Our teams of electrical experts are trained to the highest standards and have built up considerable experience over a considerable number of high value projects.
-We have very detailed understand of the instrumentation, technology and electrical installation required for specialist projects of this nature.
+Our teams of electrical experts are trained to the highest standards and have built up considerable experience over a considerable number of high-value projects.
+We have a very detailed understanding of the instrumentation, technology, and electrical installation required for specialist projects of this nature.

-We were appointed as electrical and instrumentation installation contractor on this major upgrade work on four existing water treatment works with a total capacity of 400 Ml/d and the associated construction of three new link mains totalling 65 km at a combined capital cost of £110m.
+MDE were appointed as an electrical and instrumentation installation contractor on this major upgrade work on four existing water treatment works with a total capacity of 400 Ml/d and the associated construction of three new link mains totaling 65 km at a combined capital cost of £110m.

 The facilities will provide NI Water with potable water to the most stringent quality and testing standards in Europe and will enable them to serve almost 50% of Northern Ireland’s population (approx 850,000) until the year 2031.
 The four WTW facilities are located at Dunore Point, Antrim (180 Ml/d), Castor Bay, Craigavon (147 Ml/d), Ballinrees, Coleraine (50Ml/d) and Moyola, Magherafelt (19 Ml/d).